 - Relationship between soil structure and other agrophysical indicators of fertility

 - Arable layer thickness

 Solid phase of soil is a mixture of mechanical fractions: mineral, organic and organic-mineral.
 Mineral soils contain mainly mineral mechanical particles with different size, shape, chemical and mineralogical composition.

-Granulometric composition is the relative content of the mechanical fractions in the soil.
-It is the factor of fertility of arable soils, which affects the productive capacity.
+Granulometric composition – the relative content of mechanical fractions in the soil.
+It is a factor of fertility of arable soils, which affects the productive capacity.

-Particles of the mechanical fraction is subdivided into:
+The particles of the mechanical fraction are usually subdivided into:

-- more than 1 mm in diameter – soil skeleton;
+- more than 1 mm in diameter – stony inclusions, soil skeleton;

-- less than 1 mm – fine soil, subdivided also into:
+- less than 1 mm in diameter – fine-grained soils, subdivided also into:

 - particles less than 0.01 mm – physical clay.

-Depending on the ratio of physical sand and clay, soils are divided into:
+Depending on the ratio δ of masses of clay and sand soils are distinguished into: